-It's worth mentioning that high advantage of the classification performance across all three neural networks can be exploited by systematic tuning of model architectures.
+It is worth noting that the classification performance of all three networks can be enhanced through systematic architectural tuning.
 Hyperparameter optimization led to improved generalization, especially under noisy conditions, by balancing model capacity and regularization.

 The adopted configurations, mainly the use of two recurrent layers and a moderate dropout rate (0.2-0.3), prevented overfitting while preserving the networks' ability to capture temporal dependencies in EMG data.